 Car mods broaden the vehicle roster

-Long before SCS officially introduced the Road Trip module, the modding community was already expanding American Truck Simulator with driveable car mods.
-Over the years, this site has built a dedicated Cars category featuring thousands of car mods, ranging from luxury sedans and sports cars to powerful American pickup trucks inspired by real-world models.
-This extensive selection allows players to experience ATS beyond traditional long-haul trucking and explore the game world from a completely different perspective.
+Long before SCS officially introduced the Road Trip module, the modding community had already been pushing American Truck Simulator in this direction.
+Over the years, this site has built a dedicated Cars category featuring thousands of drivable car mods, from luxury sedans and sports cars to American pickups inspired by real-world models.
+These mods let players experience ATS from a very different angle and showed that there was strong demand for passenger vehicles long before SCS made it official.

 US Car Culture mod: realistic traffic and regional diversity